openstack-archive/congress/doc/source/admin/deployment.rst

 The options most important to Congress are described below, all of which appear under the [DEFAULT] section of the configuration file.

-``drivers``
-    The list of permitted datasource drivers.
-Default is the empty list.
-    The list is a comma separated list of Python class paths.
-For example: drivers = congress.datasources.neutronv2_driver.NeutronV2Driver,congress.datasources.glancev2_driver.GlanceV2Driver

 ``datasource_sync_period``
     The number of seconds to wait between synchronizing datasource config from the database.
 Default is 0.